FIELD AUDIT · YEET/RISKY-CLICK

 • Run SHA-256 locally on the revealed seed.
 Result must match the captured commitment.

 • For each round in the sample: run HMAC-SHA256 over (revealed seed, client seed, nonce).
-Apply Yeet's published byte-derivation mapping to each click within the round (industry standard reads a byte window per step, compares to the brand-published per-step bust threshold).
+Apply Yeet's published byte-derivation mapping to each click within the round (industry standard reads a byte window per step, compares to Yeet-published per-step bust threshold).

 • Confirm the reproduced per-click results match the recorded results on every round.